putyourlightson/craft-blitz/README.md

 In Nginx this is achieved by adding a location handler to the configuration file.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

-If the "Query String Caching" setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.
+If the “Query String Caching” setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.

 ```
 # Blitz cache rewrite